PopicLab/cue/README.md

 #### Download the latest pre-trained Cue model

-The latest pre-trained Cue model can be downloaded from Google Cloud Storage (GCS): [latest model](https://storage.googleapis.com/cue-models/latest/cue.v2.pt).
+The latest pre-trained Cue model can be downloaded from this [here](https://storage.googleapis.com/cue-models/latest/cue.v2.pt).

-All the models are stored in the following public [GCS bucket](https://console.cloud.google.com/storage/browser/cue-models).
-Files can be downloaded using [gsutil](https://cloud.google.com/storage/docs/gsutil) or directly from the browser using the [Google Cloud console](https://cloud.google.com/storage/docs/cloud-console).
+All the models are stored in the following public [Google Cloud Storage bucket](https://console.cloud.google.com/storage/browser/cue-models).
+Files can be viewed/downloaded using [gsutil](https://cloud.google.com/storage/docs/gsutil) or directly from the browser using the [Google Cloud console](https://cloud.google.com/storage/docs/cloud-console).

 <a name="demo"></a>